-(c) for the purpose of deciding whether to insure any individual or property or to continue or renew the insurance of any individual or property; or conduct in class to determine whether the scholarship should be continued in its annual review of scholarship holders.
-In this scenario, School ABC is not required to obtain consent from Peggy to use her personal data as this falls within the exception in the Third Schedule to the PDPA for evaluative purposes.
+(c) for the purpose of deciding whether to insure any individual or property or to continue or renew the insurance of any individual or property; or

 (d) for such other similar purposes as may be prescribed by the Minister.
 No other such purposes have been prescribed to date.